24 Hours of Winter is when North Vancouver‘s Grouse Mountain stays open all day and night from a Saturday morning until a Sunday night in February.

 Complimentary Shuttle

-A complimentary shuttle service is available most years from midnight until 7:00 am on the Sunday between the ski hill and key North Shore locations with departures leaving from the base of Grouse Mountain by the Red Skyride west ramp on the hour.
+A complimentary shuttle service is likely available from midnight until 7:00 am on the Sunday between the ski hill and key North Shore locations with departures leaving from the base of Grouse Mountain on the hour.

-In years when it is offered, the route for the complimentary shuttle service usually goes from the parking lot at Grouse Mountain down Nancy Greene Way to Canyon Heights (via Montroyal and Highlands), through Edgemont Village (via Edgemont and Queens), down Lonsdale Avenue to Lonsdale Quay, along Esplanade to 3rd Street and then Marine Drive, and then finally up Capilano Road back to the ski hill.
+In years when it has been offered, the route for the complimentary shuttle service went from the parking lot at Grouse Mountain down Nancy Greene Way to Canyon Heights (via Montroyal and Highlands), through Edgemont Village (via Edgemont and Queens), down Lonsdale Avenue to Lonsdale Quay, along Esplanade to 3rd Street and then Marine Drive, and then finally up Capilano Road back to the ski hill.

-Folks using the shuttle service are welcome to ask the driver to stop anywhere along the route, which makes it wonderfully convenient.
-Designated hop-on points include Edgemont Village in front of Delaney’s Coffee, at Lonsdale Quay in Chadwick Court, and on Capilano Road in front of what used to be the Comfort Inn as well as across from the Capilano Suspension Bridge.
+In the past, folks using the shuttle service are welcome to ask the driver to stop anywhere along the route, which makes it wonderfully convenient.
+Designated hop-on points have included Edgemont Village in front of Delaney’s Coffee, at Lonsdale Quay in Chadwick Court, and at the bottom of Capilano Road in front of one of the hotels as well as across from Capilano Suspension Bridge.

 Other Information